theicfire/doordash/README.md

 - Run `platformio run -t upload`

 # TODO and future feature ideas
-- Reduce power consumption.
-I think going into light sleep could be better, see the end of https://www.espressif.com/sites/default/files/9b-esp8266-low_power_solutions_en_0.pdf.
-This seems to require the RTOS SDK, though.
+- Use light sleep to use less power.
+See the `esp_rtos` directory.
+- It seems the ESP8266 can sink 20mA of current, so we can directly power the LED without a transistor.
 - Synchronize the buttons better such that they all turn off at the same time
 - Audio?
 - Have a sensor (microphone?) that notices when the doorbell is actually pressed
 - Don't require a coordinator.
 Let the devices figure out a winner amongst themselves.
-- It seems the ESP8266 can sink 20mA of current, so we can directly power the LED without a transistor.